-Schools may involve specialists at any point to advise them on early identification of SEND and effective support and interventions.
-Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.
-The pupil's parents will always be involved in any decision to involve specialists.
+The school may involve specialists at any point to advise on early identification of SEND and effective support and interventions.
+Where a child continues to make less than expected progress, despite evidence-based support and interventions that are matched to the child's area of need, the school will consider involving specialists, including those secured by the school itself or from outside agencies.
+The child's parents will always be involved in any decision to involve specialists.

-The involvement of specialists and what was discussed or agreed should be recorded and shared with the parents and teaching staff supporting the pupil in the same way as other SEND support.
+The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child in the same way as other SEND support.